Skip to content

 Create a virtual environment

 We recommend creating a dedicated virtual environment for SDK development to prevent conflicts.
-For this, you can use the manager of your choice, such as venv, conda, pyenv, or uv.
+For this, you can use the manager of your choice, such as venv, micromamba, pyenv, or uv.

-From the root of the cloned Extralit repository, you should move to the extralit folder in your terminal.
+From the root of the cloned Extralit repository.

 cd extralit

-Next, activate your virtual environment and make the required installations:
+Next, activate your virtual Python environment and make the required installations:

 # Install the `pdm` package manager